jensgerntholtz/audioMash/README.md

 WARNING: Please be cautious when playing back the processed audio files.
 It will damage your ears, as well as the playback device at a sufficient volume.

-**DISCLAIMER I WE ARE NOT RESPOSIBLE FOR ANY DAMAGES CAUSED BY THIS SOFTWARE AS WELL AS THE PLAYBACK OF THE AUDIO FILES
+**DISCLAIMER WE ARE NOT RESPOSIBLE FOR ANY DAMAGES CAUSED BY THIS SOFTWARE AS WELL AS THE PLAYBACK OF THE AUDIO FILES**

 # INSTALLATION